vouch/vouch-proxy/README.md

 An SSO solution for Nginx using the [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module.
 Vouch Proxy can protect all of your websites at once.

-Vouch Proxy supports many OAuth login providers and can enforce authentication to...
+Vouch Proxy supports many OAuth and OIDC login providers and can enforce authentication to...

 - Google
 - [GitHub](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/)